RobertWalter83/SodiumSamples/README.md

 -> Change the string and see the effect :)

-### 2. Show an Image (make sure there is the file "problem1.png" in the root directory of the application)
+### 2. Show an image (make sure there is the file "problem1.png" in the root directory of the application)
 ```csharp
 Element Image()
 {